Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 9. (5 pts) Useful feedback: Comments are displayed on a seller’s profile in the order of average usefulness score for feedbacks, highest on the top and lowest at the bottom.
 10. (10 pts) Product recommendation: Due to the specialness of second-hand products, most products only have one piece.
 Therefore, it is not approperiate to recommand products based on user's order history.
 The reason is, at most circumstances, the product will be out of stock after one successful order.
 In this case, we will not recommand products by analysing users with similar purchasing preference.
 Instead, we look into the search history of every user and recommand products based on the similarity score between search keywords and products.
 Recommendation products will be sorted on decreasing relevance.
 11. (10 pts) Statistics: Every month we will provide the information of:
-- list of n most popular sellers (in terms of items sold in this month)
+- list of n most popular sellers (in terms of items sold overall)
 - the list of m most popular categories
-- the list of k most trutable users (They provided feedbacks with high usefulness score.)

 ## Environment Setup
 0. Database setup